MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 ### Error message: "Error: Could not retrieve EMIE site list."

 You may see this error on the *edge://compat/enterprise* page indicating that the site list download failed.
-Starting Edge 87, when cookies are blocked for third party requests using the [BlockThirdPartyCookies](https://docs.microsoft.com/deployedge/microsoft-edge-policies#blockthirdpartycookies) policy, HTTP authentication is also disallowed.
-You can allow cookies for the specific domain hosting your Enterprise Mode Site List using the [CookiesAllowedFOrURLs](https://docs.microsoft.com/deployedge/microsoft-edge-policies#cookiesallowedforurls) policy to ensure that site list downloads are successful.
+Starting with Microsoft Edge version 87, when cookies are blocked for third party requests using the [BlockThirdPartyCookies](https://docs.microsoft.com/deployedge/microsoft-edge-policies#blockthirdpartycookies) policy, HTTP authentication is also disallowed.
+You can allow cookies for the specific domain hosting your Enterprise Mode Site List using the [CookiesAllowedForURLs](https://docs.microsoft.com/deployedge/microsoft-edge-policies#cookiesallowedforurls) policy to ensure that site list downloads are successful.

 ## Frequently Asked Questions